Witivio/vas-documentation/src/en/articles/knowledge/messages.md

 This message allows the chatbot to initiate a conversation on the Webchat or Teams.

-::: warning 💡 Good practice
+::: tip 💡 Good practice
 It is not necessary to present the chatbot in detail, indeed, once the chat window is open, the "Hello" message is automatically displayed.
 :::

-::: tip Save !
+::: tip 💾
-💾 Do not forget to save changes !
+Do not forget to save changes !
 :::